scala/docs.scala-lang/_overviews/scala3-book/concurrency.md

 ## An example in the REPL

 A future is used to create a temporary pocket of concurrency.
-For instance, you use a future when you need to call an algorithm that runs an indeterminate amount of time --- such as calling a remote microservice --- so you want to run it off of the main thread.
+For instance, you use a future when you need to call an algorithm that runs an indeterminate amount of time---such as calling a remote microservice---so you want to run it off of the main thread.

 To demonstrate how this works, let’s start with a `Future` example in the REPL.
 First, paste in these required `import` statements: